 Tools Needed to Remove Sod

-Before you begin, make sure you have the following gardening tools on hand:
+Before you begin the sod removal process, make sure you have the following gardening tools on hand:

 How Do You Remove Sod?